marcodiegomesquita/rtti/README.md

 ```

 To specify printing format for numeric data-types, some utility macros are available.
 See the example _test.c_ for more details.

+## Why

+I'm not the first one to feel this need.
+Actually, I got some inspiration from another implementation: [generic-print](https://github.com/exebook/generic-print).
+Ages ago, I decided to learn **C**.
+Coming from **Pascal**, I did not find `printf` nowhere near as elegant compared to how I could use `write` in **Pascal**.
+As time passed, I learned to like **C** and understand how its low level idiosyncrasies influences its programming model.
+Nevertheless, I still missed the simplicity of a simple `print` which I could pass a list of variables and let it automatically display their values.

+Some progress happened when **C** included the `_Generic` keyword.
+Unfortunately, I could not find a way to use it to implement a type-generic `print` function which could allow the programmer to easily specify forms to print user-defined data-types.
+Once I heard about the `__attribute__((overloadable))` extension in *Clang* I tried to use it to finally implement a type-generic user extensible `print` function.

+The first part of the effort allowed me to implement a primitive form of *Run-Time Type Information* [(RTTI)](https://en.wikipedia.org/wiki/Run-time_type_information) in **C**.
+The `type_name` implementation on the file _rtti.h_ is the result of it.
+The other part of the effort is a bit more evolved and lives on the _tgprint.h_ file which implements the type-generic user extensible `print` function.

+## Requirements

+This implementation requires the `__attribute__((overloadable))` extension from *Clang*.
+AFAIK, *Clang* is the only compiler currently available implementing it.
+So, for now, it can only be compiled with *Clang*.
+On my machine I compile it as follows:

+> clang -Wall -Wextra test.c

 ### How does it compare to [generic-print](https://github.com/exebook/generic-print)